7Altair7/HellO_WorlD/README.md

 # HellO_WorlD

-New repository to try out GitHub.
+Yep, i'm another new to GitHub and made this repository to try it out.
+Cheers.